 Our regular readers will know we love nothing better than incorporating national parks into our family road trips, but certainly the humble national park trip can come with its challenges.

-National parks have always been popular with US residents and international visitors alike but recent years have seen numbers swell at many locations to unsustainable levels.
+National parks have always been popular with US residents and international visitors alike, but in recent years, numbers have swelled at many locations to unsustainable levels.

-Rather than deny entry to any of the country’s 63 national parks, a timed entry system was introduced by the National Parks Service in 2020 to stem the flow of traffic throughout the day at those receiving the highest visitor numbers.
+Rather than deny entry to any of the country’s 63 national parks, the National Parks Service introduced some timed entry systems in 2020 to stem the flow of traffic throughout the day at those receiving the highest visitor numbers.

-Not only can the crowds have a devastating impact on the parks that are supposed to be protected, but they can also cause overcrowding in the surrounding towns that comply don’t have the infrastructure to support the number of visitors
+Not only can the crowds have a devastating impact on the parks that are supposed to be protected, but they can also cause overcrowding in the surrounding towns that don’t have the infrastructure to support the number of visitors.

-Whilst many parks have already operated permits for camping and other activities within the park for many years, this timed entry system applies to simply enter the park or key roads, trails, or parking lots within the parks at peak times.
+Whilst many parks have already operated permits for camping and other activities within the park for many years, this timed entry system applies to simply entering the park or key roads, trails, or parking lots at peak times.

-These timed systems will be continuing in 2023 with a small fee for the service, booked through recreation.gov.
-Here’s what you need to know and which national parks will be impacted in summer 2023.
+These timed systems will continue in 2025, with a small fee for the service booked through recreation.gov.
+Here’s what you need to know and which national parks will be impacted in summer 2025.

 Top Tip – You can register your account with recreation.gov in advance of reservations opening to save you time when you go to make your reservation.